KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 ### Description

 Initially the change in mass was measured as the final mass of the *tank* minus the initial mass of the *tank*.
 This measured the change in total crayfish mass in the tank and any dead crayfish were not incuded in the final mass (because they has been eaten).
 The results of this analysis can be seen below in [Analysis of Tank Mass Change](#analysis-of-tank-mass-change).
 As a result of this way of calculating mass change, tanks that had crayfish deaths could have negative growth.
-This way of calculating mass change seemed to conflate the effects of individual crayfish growth and the total mass that a tank could support.
+This way of calculating mass change seemed to conflate the effects of individual crayfish growth and survival.

-To better distingish between patterns in these two components of the ecology, we are analyzing them separately as the estimated change in mass of an individual crayfish and the total crayfish mass in the tank at the end of the experiment.
+To better distingish between patterns in these two components of the ecology, we are analyzing growth as per capita growth and suvival separately.
+To calculate the per capita growth for a tank, we took the mean initial mass of the tank, which is an estimate of the per capita mass of the crayfish in the tank (total mass / number of crayfish) and subtracted the mean mass (i.e., per capita mass) at the end of the incubation period.
+This generates a single per capita growth (i.e., change in mass) for each tank.

 ### Import Data

+    cray.raw <- read.table(
+    	"./data/crayfish_mass_raw.csv",
-    cray.raw <- read.table("./data/crayfish_mass_raw.csv", header = T, sep = ",")
+    	header = T,
+    	sep = ","
+    	)

 ## Analysis of Experiment